Fire Code Compliance & Requirements in MassachusettsMarch 29, 2022 9:57 am

 What are the fire alarm requirements for offices and other commercial buildings?
 The State Fire Code has been in effect since January 1, 2018.
 The Massachusetts Comprehensive Fire Safety Code, 527 CMR, outlines the minimum requirements that commercial buildings must meet for fire safety, along with permits or licenses you may need to obtain depending on what materials will be present in your commercial building.

-Are Smoke Alarms Required in Commercial Buildings for Massachusetts Fire Code Compliance?
+Are Smoke Alarms Required in Commercial Buildings for MA Fire Code Compliance?

 For every 1,000 fires in Massachusetts in 2018, there were 11.1 injuries and 1.8 deaths.
 Approximately 89% of fire-related deaths occurred in structures — either residential or nonresidential buildings — and about 81% of injuries occurred in structures.